V33RU/awesome-connected-things-sec/docs/ICS/Industrial-Control-Systems.md

 ---

-> _This guide integrates case studies, threat intelligence, high-impact malware, critical vulnerabilities, and best practices—your single reference for research, defense, or investigation in ICS environments._
+> _This guide integrates case studies, threat intelligence, high-impact malware, critical vulnerabilities, and best practices, your single reference for research, defense, or investigation in ICS environments._